 In addition to submitting an application to the PhD Symposium, PhD students are also welcome to send submissions to the Annual Conference.

-The PhD Symposium Call for Contributions remains open throughout May.
+The PhD Symposium Call for Contributions is closed.

 Notification of acceptance: 25 May 2020

 Confirmation by presenters: 30 May 2020

 Publication of PhD Student Symposium programme: 2 June 2020